wn9237/rest_spec/markdowns/newresources/directoryobject.md

 # directoryObject resource type

 Represents an Azure Active Directory object.
-The **DirectoryObject** type is the base type for most of the other directory entity types.
+The **directoryObject** type is the base type for most of the other directory entity types.

 ### JSON representation

-Here is a JSON representation of the resource.
+Here is a JSON representation of the resource

 <!-- {
   "blockType": "resource",